 Mold is mold.
 Whether it’s green, black, grey, white, or another funky color, it’s detectable and repulsive all at once.
 Obviously, if your pizza is showing any signs of mold growth, you need to get rid of it immediately.

 Remember that you need to throw the entire pizza away, even if mold is only growing on a single slice.
 Mold travels before it appears.
 So, even though you can’t see it on the rest of the pizza, it’s there.

-Risk yourself the tummy ache and potentially other health hazards and say sayonara to your pizza.
+Risk yourself a tummy ache and potentially other health hazards and say Sayonara to your pizza.

 5. Bad Taste

 If your slice of pizza passed the texture, odor, and sight test, then go ahead and try to reheat the pizza using an air fryer or microwave.
 If you go to take a bite and it simply doesn’t taste right, then it might be a sign that your pizza has gone bad.